METRIC® | An MC-FP Part IV Solution

 Meet ACGME Requirements with METRIC

 METRIC offers residents and faculty a structured, valuable way to participate in and document the ACGME competency in practice-based learning and improvement.
-In addition, participating faculty members may earn 20 AAFP Prescribed CME credits and satisfy the ABFM's MC-FP Part IV requirement for Maintenance of Certification.
+In addition, participating faculty members may earn 20 AAFP Prescribed credits and satisfy the ABFM's MC-FP Part IV requirement for Maintenance of Certification.

 Using METRIC, your program will benefit from:

 - A systematic, linear approach and resources to help you achieve your goals efficiently and effectively